 Measurable Goal 1.3b - In Permit Year 5 of the 2022 MS4 General Permit the Town, through its participation in ISWG, will conduct an evaluation of the overall effectiveness of the Awareness and Behavior Change BMPs (BMPs 1.1 and 1.2).
-The evaluation will be a review of the annually reported benchmark values for the Awareness and Behavior Change BMPs as well as documentation of overall changes during the permit term.
-The evaluation will identify recommendations for future awareness and behavior change target audiences, messages, tools, and benchmarks.
-A comprehensive survey will be conducted for the ISWG region to evaluate the impact of the awareness campaigns.
+The evaluation will be a review of the annually reported benchmark values for the Awareness and Behavior Change BMPs as well as documentation of overall changes during the permit term by comparing back to the established baselines.